top of page

 Learning how to control our emotional state, thoughts and actions is a massive part of our development as human beings.
 This is self-management, and believe it or not, and it continues throughout life.
 Think of how far ahead a student would be if they knew how to manage their stress, develop organizational skills, and set goals?
 These are part of self-management.

-I find that incorporating movement into my sessions is very effective when working with kids!
-This Easter Brain Breaks Would You Rather?
-Movement Digital and Print Activity is a perfect resource to help students develop both self-awareness and self-management skills!
 This can be used as a spring classroom brain break, in counseling sessions to build self-management skills.
 If using in a group or classroom setting, you can even bring social awareness into the equation, by discussing how everyone's answers are unique.
 My students love these because it combines two things they love - movement and would you rather and this or that questions!

 Spring Responsible Decision Making SEL Game